-The following editorial appeared Sunday in the Los Angeles Times:
+The following editorial appeared Friday in The Los Angeles Times:

-The following editorial appeared Thursday in the Washington Post:
+The following editorial appeared Tuesday in The Charlotte Observer:

 The end of another momentous Supreme Court term compels the question: Is the accusation of judicial activism just another way of saying "decisions I don't agree with"?

 Under the Defense of Marriage Act, the federal government does not recognize same-sex marriages even in states that have legalized it.
 This week, the Supreme Court ruled DOMA unconstitutional.

 PHOENIX — Partners of gay state and university employees will not lose their health care and other benefits, the U.S. Supreme Court established in a ruling this morning.

 The following editorial appeared Wednesday in The Kansas City Star: